marcusgostasson/marcusgostasson/README.md

 ## Marcus Göstasson
-I am an ambitious and goal-oriented student currently pursuing a degree in Software Developer at Kristianstad University.
-I am passionate about learning new things and evolving both personally and professionally.
-My goal is to utilize my skills and experiences to make a positive impact in the IT industry.
+Hi!
+I'm currently studying Software Development at Kristianstad University.
+I'm passionate about tackling new challenges and constantly learning, both personally and professionally.
+My goal is to use my skills to make a positive impact in the IT industry.
+I’m excited to connect with and learn from others who share my love for technology.
+Let’s connect!

 * 📚  Software Developer Student at Kristianstad University
 * 📪  Contact Me At marcus.gostasson0103@stud.hkr.se